dfsp-spirit/adaptivetesting/README.md

 uv run python -m unittest adaptivetesting.tests.test_realworld_sim
 ```

+Also check out the R version of the simulation in the `catR_simulation.R` file and compare results to python version.

 **An open-source Python package for simplified, customizable Computerized Adaptive Testing (CAT) using Bayesian methods.**